Bath Salts Abuse and Addiction (cont.)

 - How do health-care professionals diagnose bath salts use disorder?

 - What is the treatment for bath salts use disorder?

 - Where can people find more information about bath salts abuse and addiction?

 - Find a local Doctor in your town

-What is the history of bath salts?
+What are the side effects, complications, and prognosis of abusing bath salts?

 Find out what women really need.